rweich/streamdeck-ts/README.md

 Changes the state of the button if it supports multiple states.

-- [x] requestable from Plugin
+- [x] can be sent from Plugin
-- [ ] requestable from PropertyInspector
+- [ ] can be sent from PropertyInspector

 ### SetTitleEvent

 Changes the title of the button.

-- [x] requestable from Plugin
+- [x] can be sent from Plugin
-- [ ] requestable from PropertyInspector
+- [ ] can be sent from PropertyInspector

 **Event Signature**: